 The entry point to the path to Gran Cratere is located at around 10 minutes walk from Porto di Levante.
 The walk to the crater and back takes no more than 2 hours, though the path is steep and sandy in some points and the length of the walk depends on one’s level of fitness.

 The hike to Gran Cratere is short and not too demanding, but wearing and carrying the proper gear is always recommended.
 Here’s a useful list of what to wear and take:

 - Hiking boots: some people wear plain running shoes, others even attempt to hike with walking shoes or flip flops.
 But keep in mind that the terrain is sandy, rocky and slippery in some points; not to mention the ground near the fumaroles is very hot.
 Hiking boots provide the much needed ankle support and protect from the heat.

-- T-shirt and either shorts (in the summer months) or hiking pants: also add asweather and a wind proof jacket.
+- Inara t-shirt and either shorts (in the summer months) or Hiking Pants: also add a thick sweater and a wind proof jacket.
 The wind is quite chilly at the top.

 - A scarf, or a bandana: the sulphur at the crater makes the air stink so much that wearing a scarf around the nose and mouth is a must!
 If possible, wear a mask.

 - A hat: especially if walking in the summer months and in the hottest hours.

 - Sunglasses: it is so dusty that they are necessary to protect the eyes.

 - A daypack: use it to carry the extra layers and a lots of water.